Redwood Shores, CA, 94065

 to hike, bike and walk your dog.

-Redwood Shores, CA where else can you see a wild seal sleeping three feet from a dog park… with thousands of migrating birds flying overhead during migration season, adjacent large natural habitats such as the 3000 acre Bair Island Wildlife Refuge, and near Fortune 500 headquarters such as Oracle, Inc. For specific locations of key attractions see our Redwood Shores Map.
+Where else can you see a wild seal sleeping three feet from a dog park… with thousands of migrating birds flying overhead during migration season, adjacent large natural habitats such as the 3000 acre Bair Island Wildlife Refuge, all close to Fortune 500 headquarters such as Oracle, Inc. Many are described below and for specific locations see our Redwood Shores Map.

 Notice the levee trail through beautiful marshland in the background.